 My kids lost interest and don’t take care of their pet anymore

-The most common reason small animals like rabbits, chinchillas, guinea pigs, hamsters, rats and mice are given up to new homes is because the child they were originally purchased for loses interest in the pet.
+The most common reason small animals like rabbits, chinchillas, hamsters, rats, and mice are given up to new homes is that the child they were originally purchased for loses interest in the pet.
 Many parents believe that having a small animal will teach their children responsibility by caring for a small living creature, but as evidenced by the number of animals not cared for appropriately in these situations, it is not a constructive way to teach your child a lesson.
-Most parents reinforce this failed lesson by teaching their child that if they do not live up to a responsibility, the problem will become someone else's when the animal is given away, or they will end up carrying guilt over giving up a pet that they did not care for.
+Most parents reinforce this failed lesson by teaching their child that if they do not live up to responsibility, the problem will become someone else’s when the animal is given away, or they will end up carrying guilt over giving up a pet that they did not care for.

 As a parent, you are ultimately responsible for your child and the animals taken in by your household, and you can set an example by showing your children that the family is committed to the care of the pet.
 If a child loses interest in their small animal, a parent should assume responsibility for caring for that animal to reinforce that friends and family members are not disposable commodities, and consider not acquiring another pet for the child until they have potentially grown older and more mature where they can better cope with the responsibility.